 Well, not much.
 I jest, a little.

-You get your room, obviously, and allure is the use of the pool facilities and oceanfront.
+You get your room, obviously, and the allure is the use of the pool facilities and oceanfront.
 But pretty much everything is an extra fee.
 Just like being at Walt Disney World or Disneyland.
 Totally expected.

 There’s also Aunty’s Beach House Kid’s Club for ages 3 to 12, but my kids wanted to hang out with us and use the pool and swim in the ocean (after all, that is what we were paying to be there for, right?)
 But if you had young children the camp activities, would be a perk for sure.

 If you’re playing at the oceanfront, there are chairs and umbrellas, as well as boogie boards that are all included.
-Keep in mind while the use of those items is included, the beach and oceanfront itself are public property.
+Keep in mind while the use of those items is included, the beach and oceanfront themselves are public property.

 Parking, all food, etc., is an added fee or cost.